 The year in review

-In September 2016, Law No. 27,271 was enacted.
-This law created an inflation-adjusted unit called the UVA, an instrument for savings, loans and investments for natural and legal persons or for the public sector, to be used for the long-term financing of the acquisition, construction or extension of real estate property in Argentina.
+Law No. 27,271, which was enacted in September 2016, created an inflation-adjusted unit called the UVA.
+The UVA is a measure for savings, loans and investments for physical and legal persons and the public sector.
+It is used for the long-term financing of a purchase, construction or development of real estate property in Argentina.

-The mortgage system in Argentina was virtually non-existent until mid 2017.
-However, with Law No. 27,271 and some other regulations issued by the Central Bank, national and private banks began to grant 30-year mortgage loans in Argentine pesos for housing.
-During 2017, national and private banks were flooded with requests from prospective residential property purchasers, which has resulted in a rise in house prices.
+The mortgage system in Argentina, which was virtually non-existent until mid-2017, seemed to start operating as of that time.
+As of 2017, with Law No. 27,271 and other regulations issued by the Central Bank, national and private banks began to grant 30-year mortgage loans in Argentine pesos for housing.
+During that year, national and private banks were filled with requests from prospective residential property purchasers, which inevitably resulted in a rise in house prices.

 Risk allocation and management

-The most salient example arose as part of the Law of Convertibility in 1991: a prohibition on indexation of contracts and payments.
-A valuable tool used by private parties to manage changes in price levels, indexation involves writing into a contract an upward adjustment of nominal payments based on standardised inflation rates.
-With this law, the government prohibited indexed contracts, including all forms of currency updates, cost variations and debt restatements.
+The most relevant example arose as part of the Law of Convertibility in 1991: a prohibition on indexation of contracts and payments.
+To manage changes in price levels, a valuable tool used by private parties involves writing into a contract an upward adjustment of nominal payments based on standardised inflation rates.
+With this Law, the government prohibited indexed contracts, including all forms of currency updates, cost variations and debt restatements.

 Security and collateral

-When that act of registration occurs, the creditor must also decide whether the pledge will be 'fixed' or 'floating'.
-If the pledge is fixed, then the registration only encompasses the particular asset and nothing more.
+When that act of registration occurs, the creditor must also decide whether the pledge will be fixed or floating.
+If the pledge is fixed, the registration only encompasses the particular asset and nothing more.
 In contrast, if the pledge is floating, the creditor captures any changes the asset may undergo while it is registered and any additional assets that derive from those changes.

-When registering mortgages, the value of the collateral security must be specified in the deed; if that step is overlooked, there is a risk of the entire mortgage being invalidated in accordance with Section 2189 of the Unified Civil and Commercial Code.
-Similarly, the value of the collateral must also be noted when registering a pledge, in addition to information regarding the applicable interest rate and the method of repayment.
+When registering mortgages, the value of the collateral security must be specified in the deed; if that step is overlooked, there is a risk of the entire mortgage being invalidated in accordance with Section 2189 of the Code.
+Similarly, the value of the collateral must be noted when registering a pledge, in addition to information regarding the applicable interest rate and the method of repayment.